Keyboard shortcuts

 Open Questions

-acpicrate can parse static tables (MADT, MCFG, HPET, FADT).
+1. ACPI scope.
+The landed diagnostic parser covers bounded read-only RSDP/RSDT/MADT/MCFG summaries only.
+The acpi crate can parse fuller static tables (MADT, MCFG, HPET, FADT).
 Full ACPI requires AML interpretation (for _PRT interrupt routing, dynamic device enumeration).
 Do we need AML, or are static tables sufficient for cloud VMs?
-Cloud VM firmware typically provides simple, static ACPI tables – AML interpretation is likely unnecessary initially. -
+Cloud VM firmware typically provides simple, static ACPI tables – AML interpretation is likely unnecessary initially.

 References